brunkonjaa/CV-SPA/README.md

 **Credits**

 Created by **Bruno Suric**, 2025.
-Written entirely by hand in Notepad++
+Written entirely by hand in Notepad++.
-Educational use and forks are welcome - just be kind enough not to claim authorship Dedicated to all the people who once said "OH, wait the second, that can't be done"
+Educational use and forks are welcome - just be kind enough not to claim authorship.
+Dedicated to all the people who once said "OH, wait the second, that can't be done".